Frequently Asked Questions

 Additional details

-What's the difference between a REC and a carbon offset?
+What’s the difference between a REC and a carbon credit?

-Renewable Energy Certificates (RECs) and carbon offsets are both instruments that represent a quantifiable environmental benefit associated with an activity.
+Renewable Energy Certificates (RECs) and carbon credits are both instruments that represent a quantifiable environmental benefit associated with an activity.
 A REC represents the environmental attributes derived from 1 megawatt-hour of renewable energy generation.
-A carbon offset represents the prevention or sequestration of 1 metric ton of carbon dioxide-equivalent emissions.
-If you are interested in learning more about RECs, contact us to learn more.
+A carbon credit represents the reduction or removal of 1 metric ton of carbon dioxide-equivalent emissions.
+If you are interested in learning more about RECs or carbon credits, contact us to learn more.

 Terrapass claims to reduce a specific amount of carbon dioxide, but don’t some of your projects actually reduce methane?